oneapi-src/level-zero-spec/scripts/tools/PROG.rst

 ~~~~~~~~~~~~~~~

 Once the module has been compiled with instrumentation enabled, a tool
-may use ${t}ModuleGetDebugInfo and ${t}KernelGetProfileInfo in order
+may use ::${t}ModuleGetDebugInfo and ::${t}KernelGetProfileInfo in order
 to decode the application's instructions and register usage for each
 function in the module.

 If a tool requires additional functions to be used, it may create other
-module(s) and use ${x}ModuleGetFunctionPointer to call functions between
+module(s) and use ::${x}ModuleGetFunctionPointer to call functions between
 the application and tool modules.
-A tool may use
+A tool may use ::${x}ModuleGetFunctionPointer
-${x}ModuleGetFunctionPointer to retrieve the Host and device address of
-each function in the module.
+to retrieve the Host and device address of each function in the module.

 There are no APIs provided for the actual instrumentation.
 Instead this
 is left up to the tool itself to decode the application module's native